btnguyenPersonal/edit/tasks.md

     - change undo to diff based
 ## in progress
     - error when ctrl p when not in git
+    - fix w b E
+    - v : switches to :s///g mode
+## done
     - fix current search when mousing over
-## done
     - have a line at top/bottom for status messages
     - fix having file in tab spot, then delete file, then try to navigate to it
     - fix CTRL_N sometimes breaking (maybe not enough memory allocated to call?)